-On September 23rd 2017, in the Swiss village of Les Charbonnières in Canton Vaud, in the foothills of the Jura Mountains, Vacherin Mont D’Or AOC cheese was released back on to the international market.
-Les Charbonnières hosts the traditional annual Vacherin Mont d’Or fair including a farmers’ market, descent of the herds, Alphorns, bell-ringers, country music and the finale: the presentation of the ‘Vacherin Mont d’Or 2017’.
+On September 22nd 2018, in the Swiss village of Les Charbonnières in Canton Vaud, in the foothills of the Jura Mountains, Vacherin Mont D’Or AOC cheese is to be officially released back on to the international market.
+Les Charbonnières hosts the traditional annual Vacherin Mont d’Or fair including a farmers’ market, descent of the herds, Alphorns, bell-ringers, country music and the finale: the presentation of the ‘Vacherin Mont d’Or 2018’.

 The cheese is available throughout the winter until April.
 According to Pascal Monneron, the head of the Vacherin Mont D’Or association, about 70 tons are exported to France, UK and other parts of Europe but also further afield to Japan, with five tons going to Canada and the US.
 That sounds a lot but if you consider that as 150,000 individual 500g boxes across the whole planet, that’s not much to go round, so make sure you can get yours while you can!

 The reason there isn’t larger volume being created is because there are only thirteen producers or ‘’finishers” of Vacherin Mont D’Or.
 These teams have to work according to tightly controlled criteria in a carefully determined zone of production in Vaud where the cheese may be made according to Swiss federal-government ‘AOC’ regulation (‘AOC’ stands for Appellation d’Origine Contrôlée and is similar to PDO in the UK (the European standard Protected Designation of Origin.)